mingrammer/fitter/README.md

   * **/show**: Get the image information asynchronously.
 It is usefule on like `<img>` tag.
 It will returns following json

+    > Note: Can not use this asynchronously yet.
+I'll make it ASAP

     ```
     {
     	'filename': 'image',